What to Know Before Buying an RV – Checklist

 Particularly significant are the fixing joints around windows and openings.
 Is that the rooftop intensely overgrown?

-What to Know Before Buying an RV – Inspect the ceiling and RV walls looking for water damage
+What to Know Before Buying an RV – Inspect the ceiling and RV walls, looking for water damage

-5 – What to Know Before Buying an RVWindows and Roof Vents Inspection
+5 – Windows and Roof RV Vents Inspection

-• Look to see if they’ve done repairs
+• Look to see if they’ve done repairs.

-• Look in there for cracks because maybe the water damage hasn’t got there yet but it’s going to come.
+• Look in there for cracks because maybe the water damage hasn’t got there yet, but it’s going to come.

 • Carefully check the gaskets on the windows and doors.